NathanielACollier/dotnetLib_nac.CurlHttpClient.LowLevel/README.md

-# Curl HttpClient
+# Curl HttpClient (LowLevel)

 + This library will be an alternative to System.Net.Http.HttpClient.
+This is the low level library that interacts with Curl via CurlThin.
 + Originaly started because of some things curl would do that newer dotnet would not.

 ## Examples